Trabzonspor’s Afobe spares Ekuban’s blushes against 10-man Antalyaspor | Goal.com

 Manager Abdullah Avci brought in Afobe for Lewis Baker with 20 minutes left to play.
 In the fifth minute of extra time, the on loan Stoke City star levelled matters after heading home a cross from Nigeria international Anthony Nwakaeme.

-Thanks to that strike, the 27-year-old now boasts of four goals in the ongoing 2020-21 campaign.
+Thanks to that strike, the 27-year-old now boasts four goals in the ongoing 2020-21 campaign.

 While Nwakaeme and Ekuban were in action from start to finish alongside Cape Verde international Djaniny, Mali international Fousseni Diabate was an unused substitute.